Kino (band): Legacy

 The Tsoi Wall covered with messages from Kino fans.

 As one of the first Russian rock bands, Kino greatly influenced later bands.
 On 31 December 1999, Russian rock radio station Nashe Radio announced the 100 best Russian rock songs of the 20th century based on listener votes.
 Kino had ten songs in the list, more than any other band, and "Gruppa Krovi" took the first place.
 The Russian newspaper Komsomolskaya Pravda listed Kino as the second most influential Russian band ever (after Alisa.)
 In addition, "Gruppa Krovi" was listed as one of forty songs that changed the world in a 2007 Russian-language edition of Rolling Stone.

 Tsoi's simple, relatable lyrical style was very accessible to Kino's audience and helped them gain popularity throughout the Soviet Union.
 While not excessively political, their music coincided with Mikhail Gorbachev's liberal reforms such as glasnost and perestroika.
 Additionally, the Western style of their music increased the popularity of Western culture in the Soviet Union.

 Kino has remained popular in modern Russia, and Tsoi, in particular, is a cult hero.
 The group's popularity is referred to as "Kinomania," and fans of the group are known as "Kinophiles."
 In Moscow, there is a Tsoi Wall, where fans leave messages for the musician, and the boiler room where Tsoi once worked is a place of pilgrimage for fans of Russian rock.

 Kino has maintained a niche but devoted following in the West despite there being little English language material relating to the band.
 The band's music was notably popular amongst the internet subculture known as "Doomers", with it often being remixed to have a slowed tempo.

 In the summer of 2011, in celebration of the 30th anniversary of Kino in the village of Morske, Crimea, on the place where in 1981 stood the tent of the future musicians of the band by the Sudak rock club - a memorial sign in the form of a guitar with a plaque was installed.

+The phrase 'Цой жив', meaning 'Tsoi lives' or 'Tsoi is alive' is popular among their fans.